-(a) If a PCO or ICM is of the opinion that a Dispute has arisen between a Member and any other person, including another Member (Disputing Parties), the PCO or ICM as appropriate may recommend to the Disputing Parties that the Dispute be submitted to mediation.
+- (a) If a PCO or ICM is of the opinion that a Dispute has arisen between a Member and any other person, including another Member (Disputing Parties), the PCO or ICM as appropriate may recommend to the Disputing Parties that the Dispute be submitted to mediation. - (b) Mediation shall be conducted in accordance with the procedure set out in this By-Law 5.16 and shall be voluntary and confidential between the Disputing Parties. - (c) CPA Australia shall not be responsible for the conduct or costs of mediation nor selection of the mediator. - (d) Upon receiving the written consent of each of the Disputing Parties to: - submit the Dispute to mediation upon the basis of the provisions of this By-Law 5.16 (by which the Disputing Parties must agree to be bound); - (ii) negotiate in good faith with the other Disputing Parties in selection of a mutually acceptable mediator; - (iii) accept as mediator the person appointed pursuant to By-Law 5.16(e) in the circumstances set out; and the PCO shall circulate to the Disputing Parties a list of suggested mediators considered by the MPC to be competent to conduct the mediation.

-- (b) Mediation shall be conducted in accordance with the procedure set out in this By-Law 5.16 and shall be voluntary and confidential between the Disputing Parties. - (c) CPA Australia shall not be responsible for the conduct or costs of mediation nor selection of the mediator. - (d) Upon receiving the written consent of each of the Disputing Parties to: - (i) submit the Dispute to mediation upon the basis of the provisions of this By-Law 5.16 (by which the Disputing Parties must agree to be bound); - (ii) negotiate in good faith with the other Disputing Parties in selection of a mutually acceptable mediator; - (iii) accept as mediator the person appointed pursuant to By-Law 5.16(e) in the circumstances set out; and - (iv) comply with any direction or requirement of the mediator including execution of a formal appointment, release and/or indemnity and a decision as to costs of the mediation:
+(iv) comply with any direction or requirement of the mediator including execution of a formal appointment, release and/or indemnity and a decision as to costs of the mediation;